 Our corporate headquarters are located in Maple Plain, Minnesota in a facility we own encompassing approximately 95,000 square feet of office space.
 We also own a nearby facility encompassing approximately 35,000 square feet of manufacturing space.
 We lease an additional facility on a property adjacent to our headquarters that encompasses approximately 40,000 square feet of manufacturing space.
 The lease for this facility expires in 2017, subject to our option to renew for up to two additional five-year terms.
 We own a facility in Rosemount, Minnesota that encompasses approximately 130,000 square feet of manufacturing and office space.
 We also own a facility in Plymouth, Minnesota that encompasses approximately 170,000 square feet of manufacturing and office space.

-In April 2014, we purchased FineLine Protyping, Inc. (FineLine) in Raleigh, North Carolina.
-FineLine leases two facilities.
-One facility is approximately 10,000 square feet, and the lease for this facility is expires in 2018.
-The other facility is approximately 10,000 feet, and the lease for the facility expires in 2018 with the option to extend the lease for three successive periods of five years each.
+In April 2014, we purchased FineLine Prototyping, Inc. (FineLine) and assumed the leases of two facilities in Raleigh, North Carolina.
+The two facilities we lease are approximately 10,000 square feet each, with both leases expiring in 2018 and one of the leases having the option to extend the lease for three successive periods of five years each.
+We also purchased a facility in Cary, North Carolina in 2015, that encompasses approximately 77,000 square feet of manufacturing and office space.